Soedipo/expense-tracker-app/README.md

+# Expense Tracker App
+This app helps me and my wife track our expenses efficiently.
+Built with React, Vite, and Firestore.

+Hope you have a great day with your wife! 😊

+# Development Guide
+## Git `commit` message rules
+- Install some package like `npm install foo` then: "Install foo package"
+- Add some features or updates then: "Add some features"
+- Change something already built: "Change a to b"
+- Remove something: "Remove variable myVar"

+Let me know if there's someting better ^_^

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.